 Private Consulting and Contract Drafting

-From the continuous exchange with our Associate Members we are aware that international law firms and consulting groups are greatly in need of highly qualified experts familiar with legal tools and, at the same time, with economic techniques.
-Such skills are extremely important; for instance, in cases before the national competition authorities and the European Commission, before regulatory agencies, or cases involving intellectual property issues, or consulting and drafting in regard to corporate and business law cases.
+From the continuous exchange with our international network we are aware that international law firms and consulting groups are greatly in need of highly qualified experts familiar with legal tools and, at the same time, with economic techniques.
+Such skills are extremely important; for instance, in cases before the national competition authorities and the European Commission, before regulatory agencies, or cases involving intellectual property issues, or consulting and drafting in corporate and business law cases.

-Robert M. Lawless/Jennifer K. Robbennolt/Thomas S. Ulen, Empirical Methods in Law, Wolters Kluwer, 2010.
+Robert M. Lawless, Jennifer K. Robbennolt, and Thomas S. Ulen, Empirical Methods in Law (Wolters Kluwer, 2010)

 Epstein, L. and A. Martin, An Introduction to Empirical Legal Research (Oxford University Press, 2014)